srbala/insight/docs/README.md

 	<User>   : Username of database.
     <Pass>   : Password of database.

-7.Run the below command according to environment which builds the Helical Insight Community Edition project and creates the `insight.war` file in target folder `<project-path>\helicalinsight-master\insight\target`.
+7.Run the below command according to environment which builds the Helical Insight Community Edition project and creates the `insight.war` file in target folder `<project-path>\insight-master\insight\target`.

   Go to the Helical Insight project location and run the following command :